 EMS is committed to safeguarding and promoting the welfare of young people and expects all members of staff to share this commitment.
 All appointments are subject to satisfactory DBS checks, together with the receipt of references.

-Further information about working at EMS and an application form can be found on this page.
-To apply, please read the Person Specification and Job Description, linked below, and complete the application form and personal details form and email them to firstname.lastname@example.org.
+Further information about the school can be found on this website.
+To apply, please read the Person Specification and Job Description, linked below, and complete the application form and personal details form which are at the top of this webpage.

 If you would like the opportunity to discuss this post, please get in touch by either calling 01392 429020 and asking to speak to Kerry or emailing firstname.lastname@example.org .
 The school will be closed from the 25th to the 29th October and no one will be available to take your call during that week.

 The following quotes are taken from our most recent staff survey in March 2021.